skuqre/ultimate/README.md

 This GitHub repository is the place to report issues with Ultimate Scenario Creator.

-The Wiki is available here: https://github.com/skuqre/ultimate/wiki/ Report issues here: https://github.com/skuqre/ultimate/issues/
+The Wiki is available here: https://github.com/skuqre/ultimate/wiki/ <br>
+Report issues here: https://github.com/skuqre/ultimate/issues/

 ---